How Hard Is It to Make an App in 2024: Pain Points and Pointers

 The first layer involves the technical side of making an app.
 Writing code or a set of instructions to make apps run is the essence of this process.
 The complexity varies based on whether you will learn coding independently or delegate the task to someone else.

-Let’s explore the two faces of app development and discover solutions to relevant problems, starting with the technical aspect.
+For now, let’s explore the two faces of app development and discover solutions to relevant problems, starting with the technical aspect.

 The technical side of app development